Social impact investments

 Are they used elsewhere?

 Yes.
 Social impact investments were first developed in 2010 by Social Finance UK with the UK Ministry of Justice to rehabilitate offenders from Peterborough Prison.
 There are now over 80 bonds in operation worldwide, with many more in the pipeline (source: Brookings, 13 January 2017).

-The NSW social impact investments are the first in Australia, and among the first in the world.
-Victoria and South Australia launched their first impact investments in 2016 and 2017 respectively.
-Pilots are being developed in Queensland and New Zealand.
+The original NSW social impact investments launched in 2013 are the first in Australia, and among the first in the world.
+Victoria, South Australia and Queensland launched their first impact investments in 2016 and 2017 respectively.

 The potential of social benefit bonds and social impact investment more generally to help address challenging social issues in Australia has also been considered in:

 - the 2015 Review of Australia’s Welfare System